EduardaSRBastos/my-essential-toolbox/README.md

 - Works on all modern web browsers

 ## Contributing
+- Support this project by giving it a star ⭐.
+Thanks!
-Feel free to suggest improvements or report any issues in the repository.
+- Feel free to suggest improvements or report any issues in the repository.

 ## License
 This project is open-source and available under the MIT License.